YimingWangMingle/CVM/README.md

 # CVM: Covariance Volume Maximization for Embodied Latent Exploration in Deep Reinforcement Learning

-**Repository for the Submission paper**
-**“Covariance Volume Maximization for Embodied Latent Exploration in Deep Reinforcement Learning”**

----

 ## Overview

 Efficient exploration remains a key challenge in deep reinforcement learning, especially for embodied agents operating in realistic environments with high-dimensional observations and complex dynamics.